History of Brookfield, Connecticut: Nineteenth and twentieth centuries

 Town resident Susan Sherman wrote a diary in 1850–1851 now available online at a Web site of the University of Pennsylvania.
 The diary mentions frequent trips to Hartford, Danbury, and New Haven; embroidering and quilting; her own engagement and a description of her wedding.
 One section has recipes (mostly desserts).

 Before 1912 the town had two train stations: one in the Iron Works District, near the present Brookfield Market and, second, Brookfield Junction station, near the corner of Junction Road and Stony Hill Road.
 Young people used the train to attend high school in Danbury.

 The first Town Hall (first called the "Town House" was built in 1794 across from the meetinghouse (Congregational Church).
 Town business was conducted there until a new Town Hall was built in 1876 at a cost of $4,000.
 In 1975 the Town Hall was again moved to new quarters and the Brookfield Museum and Historical Society leased the structure.

 Danbury & Bethel Gas and Electric Company brought electricity to Brookfield in 1915.

 After Candlewood Lake was created, parts of the town of New Fairfield were left on the Brookfield side of the lake.
 So in 1961 Candlewood Shores, Hickory Hills, Candlewood Orchards, Arrowhead Point and the land that became Brookfield Town Park all became a part of Brookfield.

 In 1955, the 14 mi Lake Lillinonah was created when the Shepaug Dam was built.

 The .475 Wildey Magnum gun, later made famous in the 1985 Charles Bronson movie Death Wish 3, was developed by Wildey J. Moore in Brookfield in the early 1970s (the factory has since moved to Warren, Connecticut).

 In the early 1970s, the town was home to LEGO USA headquarters.

 By the late 20th century, New Yorkers began relocating from the city to the suburbs.
 This created rapid real estate development in Brookfield, and turned Brookfield into a popular commuter town for those who work in New York City.
+The construction of Interstate 684, which created a direct highway link to New York City from Brookfield, also contributed significantly to the town's population growth.

 In 1991 most buildings in Brookfield Center's Historic District were named to the National Register of Historic Places.